Whether it’s by bus or train, via car or on foot, New Yorkers are always on the move.

 Remember the days of carrying a printed, or even laminated, subway map?
 Well now, you can kick it old school and new school at the same time with a searchable subway map on your phone.
 Unlike some subway map apps, this one works offline making it easy to check your route while underground.
 While online, the app quickly zooms to stations in your area and provides detailed info on arriving trains, system status and station accessibility.
 Available on iOS and Android.

 And then, of course, there’s the venerable Google Maps.
 Sometimes we may take for granted the genius and convenience of Maps (until something like the Apple Maps #epicfail of 2012 happens), but this web tool and app really does have everything — from driving directions, to public transit route planning, and even finding nearby businesses.
 Check out integrated street view or Google Earth images if you need visual assistance, turn on traffic data — powered by Waze — to travel the least congested route, and check business hours and ratings, all within a single app.
+The app offers customization to tailor your experience to your daily routes.
+Want to see if there's any delays in the morning?
+Simply open the app and Google Maps has you covered.
 Available on the web, iOS and Android.

 Armed with these great transit apps, you'll be sure to get from here to there in a New York minute.